Light

 1. 1

-Move to a brighter light position if light is the suspected cause.
-Near an east or west window providing 6+ hours of bright indirect light is appropriate.
-Improvement in leaf color on new growth should be visible in 4–6 weeks.
+Move the plant to a brighter light position if light is the suspected cause — near an east or west window with 6-plus hours of bright indirect light is generally appropriate for Schefflera.
+Expect any visible improvement to show up first in new growth, typically over 4 to 6 weeks, rather than in the existing pale leaves themselves.

 2. 2

-Resume fertilizing with a nitrogen-containing balanced fertilizer if the soil has not been refreshed or fertilized recently.
-Apply monthly at half strength during the growing season.
+Resume fertilizing with a nitrogen-containing balanced fertilizer if the soil hasn't been fed or refreshed recently.
+Apply monthly at roughly half strength through the growing season, watching for a visibly deeper green in the next flush of new leaflets.

 3. 3